 Living in New York City means having access to all types of ethnic food.
 The more I travel, the more I realize how good the cuisine is in NYC.
 This week experience one of my favorite things, flavorful tapas from Spain.
 You get to order double and taste more dishes!

 Amada (250 Vesey Street) Chef Jose Garces took a quick ride from Philadelphia to open another Spanish tapas hot spot in the Big Apple.
 Monday through Friday from 5-7 p.m. pig out on $8 tapas and wines plus $5 beers.
 The chorizo garlic sausage and the pimientos de padron peppers are absolutely delicious.
 If you’re with a large group splurge for rabbit chorizo paella ($68) or lobster seafood paella ($78).
-One of their specialties for groups is a whole roast suckling pig that needs to be […]
+One of their specialties for groups is a whole roast suckling pig that needs […]